Patrick Wisdom Player Props: Cubs vs. Rangers

 |Games w/1+ RBI

-- The Rangers pitching staff was 21st in MLB last season with a collective 8.3 strikeouts per nine innings.
+- The Rangers pitching staff ranks third in the league with a collective 10.2 strikeouts per nine innings.

-- The Rangers gave up 169 total home runs last season (one per game) to rank 12th in baseball.
+- Rangers pitchers combine to give up seven home runs (0.9 per game), the eighth-fewest in the league.

-- Perez (1-0) pitches for the Rangers to make his second start this season.
+- The Rangers will send Gray (0-1) out to make his second start of the season.

-- In his most recent appearance on Sunday, the left-hander threw 5 2/3 innings against the Philadelphia Phillies, giving up one earned run while surrendering eight hits.
+- His most recent appearance came on Tuesday against the Baltimore Orioles, when the righty went 6 1/3 innings, surrendering two earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.